 If you want to keep the shadow you will need either a clean plate that doesn’t contain very dark regions or you will need a near-perfect green screen.
 In the latter case, even a soft gradient can cause problems.

 Set this property on.
 At this point, you will see a cut out version already, but it will probably contain some noise.

 We have to increase the Threshold property until all the noise will disappear, but there are a few things that we have to consider.

 The default value of the Threshold is zero and you can increase it with 0.01 steps.

-I suggest you to use the White Comp or the Grey Comp Monitor Mode now.
-The white background magnifies all kind of errors so it is easier to fix those.
-At the same time one can easily over compensate these errors that will cause a quality degradation overall.
+I suggest you use the White Comp or the Grey Comp Monitor Mode now.
+The white background magnifies all kinds of errors so it is easier to fix those.
+At the same time, one can easily overcompensate these errors that will cause quality degradation overall.

 You don’t have to change it.

 In most cases, you don’t have to change it.
 If you have some artifact that remained in the scene then you can try to eliminate that with this parameter.
 But be careful, even the slightest value increase will severely degrade the quality of the soft shadows.

 Also please note that if you check the result with full white background (White Comp Monitor Mode) sometimes the shadows will look unnatural and often very noisy.
 This parameter can help you decrease these problems, but please check with your final composite, before you try to fix that.

 If you change to the Matte Monitor Mode then you will see the final alpha.